MicrosoftDocs/Virtualization-Documentation/tlfs.md

 of additional pages (beyond the initial page) within the range.
 This allows each entry to encode a range of 1 to 4096 pages.

-A GVA that falls within a “large page” mapping (2MB or 4MB) will cause the entire large page to be flushed from the virtual TLB.
+A GVA that falls within a “large page" mapping (2MB or 4MB) will cause the entire large page to be flushed from the virtual TLB.

 This call guarantees that by the time control returns back to the